InsaneCipher/Photography-Website/README.md

-# 📸 András's Photography Portfolio
+# 📸 Photography Portfolio Website

 This is my personal photography website, built with HTML and CSS and hosted via GitHub Pages.